ciccalab/sysSVM2/README.md

 python sysSVM_NN/Python/train_AAE.py --help
 ```
 ### Prediction
-Once the AAE model has been trained, it can be used to make predictions in a similar way to sysSVM2.
+Once the expanded AAE model has been trained, it can be used to make predictions in a similar way to sysSVM2.
 Two outputs of the training, the scaling factors and the trained model itself, are required for this.
 For example, to make predictions on the additional cohort, run
 ```
 python sysSVM_NN/Python/predict_AAE.py $additional ~/test_sysSVM2-NN/scaling_factors.tsv ~/test_sysSVM2-NN/AAE.h5 ~/test_sysSVM2-NN
 ```